v2e4lisp/zbx/README.md

 host_api.get hostids: 10160

 # When you want to create multiple user , use `ZBX.client!`,
-# since `ZBX.client` will always try to return the existed zabbix-client created by itself.
+# since `ZBX.client` will always try to return the existing zabbix-client created by itself.
 # Instead `ZBX.client!` will always create a new instance everytime you call it.
 me = ZBX.client! user: 'wenjun.yan', password: 'yanwenjun'
 admin = ZBX.client! do